CodeTheCity/pollutionpatterns/README.md

 # pollutionpatterns
-discovering pollution patter in data
+discovering pollution pattern in data
+Questions
+what is pollution?
+What is considered bad?
+- Cumulative effect